iheartradio/Henson/docs/callbacks.rst

 ``result_postprocessor``
 =========================

-These are callbacks are will operate on the result(s) of ``callback``.
+These callbacks will operate on the result(s) of ``callback``.
 Each callback is applied to each result.

 .. code::